 In some cases, you may consider allowing your vehicle to be repossessed knowing that you simply can’t afford to make the payments any longer.

 Before you consider taking this route, you should contact your lender to see if you can negotiate the payment terms so they are more affordable for you.

-Voluntary repossession, however, will negatively impact your credit score just as it would with any other repossession and there is little, if any, credit benefit.
-Just like a involuntary repossession, it will also stay on your credit report for 7 years unless you pay off the debt and the lender agrees to remove it from your credit report.
+Voluntary repossession, however, will negatively impact your credit score just as it would with any other repossession and there is little if any, credit benefit.
+Just like an involuntary repossession, it will also stay on your credit report for 7 years unless you pay off the debt and the lender agrees to remove it from your credit report.

 Can I get a car loan after a repossession?